Datasets for Lane Detection in Autonomous Driving: A Comprehensive Review: INTRODUCTION

 \section{INTRODUCTION}

 Road traffic injuries are the leading cause of death for young people aged 5 to 29~\cite{Death}.
 Autonomous vehicles are a promising approach to reducing the number of road accidents.
 To achieve this, a comprehensive and correct perception of the environment is required to increase safety.
 An important task for autonomous vehicles is lane detection, which is crucial for safe trajectory and motion planning.
-In order to achieve a robust and safe lane detection system, appropriate datasets with a sufficient variety of scenarios, lighting and environmental conditions are required.

-Available datasets have different key aspects, strengths and weaknesses that need to be considered before incorporating them into the development of lane detection systems.
-Therefore, we conducted a comprehensive review of existing lane detection datasets to support decision making on appropriate datasets in the development of lane detection systems.
-Currently existing reviews of lane detection datasets only consider a subset of the available datasets and lack sufficient discussion of the datasets.
+This information can then be used to determine valid trajectories.
+In order to achieve a robust and safe lane detection system, appropriate datasets with a sufficient size, diversity of scenarios, lighting and environmental conditions are required.
+The available datasets have different key aspects, strengths, and weaknesses that need to be considered before incorporating them into the development of lane detection systems.
+Therefore, we conducted a comprehensive review of existing and publicly available lane detection datasets to support decision-making on appropriate datasets in the development of lane detection systems.

-To overcome this lack of comprehensive surveys, we provide an overview of 31 lane detection datasets and discuss their key aspects in detail.
-We then recommend which datasets are suitable for the development of robust lane detection systems.

-We show the limitations of current reviews on lane detection and corresponding datasets in Sec.~\ref{sec:related_work}.
-In Sec.~\ref{sec:dataset_review} we provide an extensive overview on currently available datasets for lane detection in autonomous driving.
-Section~\ref{sec:results} discusses the findings of the review and provides recommendations which datasets are suitable for a specific application.
-Finally, we conclude our work and give an outlook to further research.